IsasGithub/GIS_FloodAnalysis/README.md

     Value = 10 or Value = 9 or Value = 8 or Value = 7
 6.	`Stream to Feature`: converts the linear network represented in the (Fill) raster to features
 7. Distance to River: `Euclidean Distance`: calculates for each pixel the distance to the closest river feature

-The DEM and the landcover data can be used for the risk analysis as they are.

 The next step is to `reclassify` the four factors which sets them into an appropriate defined number of classes (five).